 Historical fencing has shaped and continues to shape my worldview.
 It takes a certain audacity to believe that I can face someone in play, sword in hand, and defend myself while striking them.
 Swordplay requires focus, and demands that you pay attention to what is really going on, instead of being distracted by what you think is happening.
 HEMA requires trust — trust that you can do something inherently risky without hurting your training partners, and trust that they in turn care for your safety.
 Finally, fencing requires quick thinking, and the willingness to commit firmly to a thought-out decision.

 My preference is for jeans and sneakers, but you will find me in a suit when the occasion warrants it.
 I am not comfortable with the idea that we should try to rigidly separate “work” from “life”.
 Time and energy are precious, and if there is a general acceptance that work spreads beyond the bounds of the office, and sprawls outside the 9 to 5, then we must accept that “life” similarly is not constrained to happen outside the walled garden.
 The dream of “8 hours labor, 8 hours leisure, 8 hours rest” is gone, for better or for worse.

 So there I am, and here we are.
 You will find more details here should you need them, or have an interest — some contact details, a resumé, and a variety of intermittently updated writings.

-I am a software engineer with over 30 years experience in a broad range of industries, and with a very broad skill set.
-My passion is creating robust, high performance software, with a desire to create the right solution first time, every time.
-I am particularly excited by and interested in the problems involved in extracting knowledge from large volumes of data, and in building complex, high availability, high performance server-side software.
+A software engineer and technology leader with over 30 years experience in a broad range of industries, with a very broad skill set.
+A passion for creating robust, high performance software, with a desire to create the right solution first time, every time.
+A particular interest in the problems involved in extracting knowledge from large volumes of data, and in building complex, high availability, high performance services.

 A more complete version of this resumé is available here